Skip to content

 Emma Morris

 Emma Morris is a junior at Elon pursuing a double major in Dance Performance & Choreography and Dance Science.
 She is from Lexington, Kentucky and is thrilled to continue on her path of becoming a professional dancer here at Elon.
 At Elon, she has had multiple opportunities to perform in Dancing In The Landscape, Spring Dance Concert & Black History Month Dance Concert.
-Emma is so excited and grateful for the opportunity to debut her choreography in Dancing in the Landscape this year!
+Emma was given the opportunity to debut her choreography in Dancing in the Landscape earlier this year.
+She is grateful and excited to perform in Fall Dance for the first time!

 Sarah Parks